The Osborne Family Spectacle of Dancing Lights

 Initially constructed by an Arkansas businessman, Jennings Osborne, as a gift for his six-year-old daughter, the Osborne Lights display was later moved to Walt Disney World in 1995 after the collection grew so large neighbors complained.
 The original display at Walt Disney World was purely lights from the Osborne estate, but over the years Disney has built upon what Osborne created adding an additional 2 million lights to the original 3 million.
 Approximately every 10 minutes, the lights dim and then dramatically spring to life - choreographed in a dance to traditional holiday music.
 Disney has also added a number of hidden Mickeys into the lights.

 The 5-million-light display is made up of over 10 miles of rope lighting connected by another 30 miles of extension cords.
 The extension cords and lights are held together using two million ties.
-There are 130 angels and 43 hidden Mikeys in the display and 66 snow machines are used to complete the spectacle.
+There are 130 angels and 43 hidden Mickeys in the display and 66 snow machines are used to complete the spectacle.
 It takes 21,000 man-hours to install the display each holiday season, starting in August.
 The lights are turned on at dusk each night, beginning mid-November and run into the first week of January.
 The display requires 800,000 watts of electricity.

-Osborne Light Song List
+Sample Osborne Light Song List

-- Jingle Bells by Barbra Streisand
+- Jingle Bells by Barbara Streisand

 - Feliz Navidad by Jose Feliciano